Frost School of Music: Facilities

 The University of Miami's Frost School of Music's facilities include the 600-seat Maurice Gusman Concert Hall named for Ukrainian-American businessman Maurice Gusman.
 The concert hall hosts performances by students, faculty, and guest artists.

 Other school facilities include the 150-seat Victor E. Clarke Recital Hall, The Marta and L. Austin Weeks Music Library and Technology Center (opened in 2005), the Bertha Foster practice building, and the newly-constructed Patricia L. Frost North and South Buildings, home to faculty studios.
-These facilities, as well as the Rehearsal Center and Volpe Classroom Building, are all located at Frost School of Music on the University of Miami's main campus in Coral Gables, Florida.

 Naming

-On October 16, 2003, at a gala event launching the University of Miami's "Momentum Campaign" established to raise $1 billion, the university announced a $33 million gift from philanthropists Phillip Frost and his wife Patricia and the plan to rename the University of Miami School of Music as Frost School of Music.
+On October 16, 2003, the university announced a $33 million gift from philanthropists Phillip Frost and his wife Patricia and the plan to rename the University of Miami School of Music as Phillip and Patricia Frost School of Music.

+Festival Miami

+Festival Miami was a music festival series hosted annually by the Frost School of Music in October from 1984 through 2017.
+In 2017, the festival was integrated with ongoing live music events hosted by the University of Miami throughout the year.
+Festival Miami offered a range of musical programming, including Latin, jazz, classical, and creative American music.
+Past performers have included University of Miami alumni Gloria Estefan, Ben Folds, Bruce Hornsby, and Jon Secada.
+Other past performers have included Joshua Bell, Jackson Browne, Willy Chirino, Shawn Colvin, Edgar Meyer, and others.

+Accreditation

+The Frost School of Music has been accredited by the National Association of Schools of Music, the principal accrediting body for music schools, since 1939.